 We Can Help You

 If you are a victim of domestic violence and need an order of protection against your abuser, contact Daniels & Taylor, P.C. today.
 We can help you get immediate assistance and prevent further abuse against you and your loved ones.
 We represent our clients aggressively and with empathy for their situation.
-Contact us at (770) 285-1673 or online to schedule a free and confidential consultation today.
+Contact us at (770) 285-1673 or online to schedule a confidential consultation today.